Since its founding in 1992 no fewer than 113 of the 207 foreign FIFA-affiliated nations have been represented in the Premier League.

 The inaugural Premier League season had Leeds United as the defending English champions.
 Among their ranks was Maltese defender Dylan Kerr who, between 1989 and 1993, would make 13 league appearances.
 After departing Elland Road he wouldn’t sign for another Premier League club and in his absence, neither would any of his compatriots.

 As touched upon, 113 of the 207 foreign FIFA-affiliated nations have been represented in the Premier League, and in March 2021 Mauritania became the most recent entry when Aboubakar Kamara made his international debut.
-The 26-year-old striker had been turning out for Fulham since 2017 and would make a grand total of 24 top-flight appearances, subsequently netting three goals, before leaving for Aris Thessaloniki this summer.
+The 26-year-old striker had been turning out for Fulham since 2017 and would make a grand total of 24 top-flight appearances, subsequently netting three goals, before leaving for Aris Thessaloniki last summer.

 Club(s): Bolton Wanderers, Wigan Athletic

 It already feels like a lifetime ago when Wigan created the last genuine FA Cup final upset.
 Roberto Martinez’s men sensationally beat Manchester City 1-0 in the 2013 showpiece event and sitting near him was first-choice goalkeeper Ali Al-Habsi, who remains a cult hero at the club.
 Al-Habsi, who joined from Bolton — where he made ten Premier League appearances — would enjoy two seasons of English top-flight football with the Latics, before winding down his career.
-He did though join West Brom in their ill-fated campaign last season but left having never kicked a ball in anger.
+He did though join West Brom in their ill-fated campaign in 2019/20 but left having never kicked a ball in anger.

 Club(s): Cardiff City

 Another name on this list who began at Fulham despite starting in Chelsea’s youth set-up.
 Neil Etheridge, though, wouldn’t play a single minute of Premier League football with the West London outfit, instead he’d wait several seasons before getting that opportunity with Cardiff City, though it lasted one season.
 Before joining the Welsh club, the shot-stopper was a regular with the Philippines national team, having debuted in 2008.
-However, it’s been a while since earning his most recent cap, which came three years ago.
+However, it’s been a while since earning his most recent cap, which came over two years ago.

 Another ex-Cottager.
 Kevin Betsy came to prominence at boyhood club Woking before joining Fulham, who offered him Premier League experience, though it was brief.
 Like so many he’d move from club to club representing the likes of Oldham, Bristol City and Southend United before hanging up his boots at the place where it all began.
 Before signing off Betsy, a one-time England C international, made seven international appearances for the Seychelles.